freeverseio/universal-location-gateway/README.md

 $ python app.py
 ```

-The server will start, allowing GET requests to http://localhost:4000/ with the appropriate path to receive asset data.
+When the server initiates, it logs the local server's URL (e.g., http://localhost:4000), where GET requests can be directed.

 ## Endpoints
 - `GET /<path>`: Parses the given path as a universal location and returns the asset data.